• Heuristic Evaluation: Your Complete Guide To Heuristic Evaluation for Conversion Optimization

 This particular heuristic falls under engagement in our Conversion Framework.

-Within engagement, we state that is important to keep visitors on the site longer, because research has proven that longer time = more likely to convert.
+Within engagement, we state that keeping visitors on the site longer is important because research has proven that longer time = more likely to convert.

-One aspect that we focus on at Invesp is persona creation.
-By understanding the site visitor, you will decipher the level of technical savvy each persona has.
+One aspect that we focus on at Invesp is creating a persona.
+By understanding the site visitor, you will decipher each persona’s level of technical savvy.
 You may have some visitors who aren’t very savvy, while others are quite skilled.
 Each of those personas needs to be considered when it comes to engagement.
-If your site offers traditional navigation, that may appeal to the novice visitor, but certainly not to skilled visitors.
+If your site offers traditional navigation, that may appeal to the novice visitor but certainly not to skilled visitors.
 If you offer a widget for quick search, you change the game and appeal to the more tech-savvy visitor.
-But the key to providing this varying paths or elements on your site is knowing your visitors to not only meet but exceed their expectations.
+However, knowing your visitors to meet and exceed their expectations is the key to providing these varying paths or elements on your site.

-9. Help users recognize, diagnose and recover from errors: this principle states that error messages should be expressed in a plain and a direct language, to indicate the problems precisely.
+9. Help users recognize, diagnose, and recover from errors: this principle states that error messages should be expressed in plain and direct language to indicate the problems precisely.

-Always make sure that users understand what went wrong and what can be done to fix it.
+Always ensure that users understand what went wrong and what can be done to fix it.

 Image source: blog.prototypr

-Going back to FUDs once again, error prevention and error instructional guidance are quite important.
-This means that the way errors are highlighted and visitors are directed to correct them becomes critical.
+Returning to FUDs, error prevention and error instructional guidance is quite important.
+This means that the way errors are highlighted, and visitors are directed to correct them becomes critical.
 There’s an expression in CRO that says: “Don’t make me think!”
 And that is exactly what your visitors expect from your site.

 10. Help and Documentation: even if the website does not need a help section or documentation to be fully understood, always make sure to provide it.

-Below is an example of Skyscanner help page, where they provide a video explaining all the questions related to users’ booking.
+Below is an example of the Skyscanner help page, which provides a video explaining all the questions related to users’ booking.

 There is also a search field coupled with the frequently asked questions (FAQs) and queries on the same page.

-Within the Conversion Framework there is an overall emphasis on ways to counter FUDs and increase trust and confidence.
-FUDs is often caused by lack of information or clearly defined paths.
+Within the Conversion Framework, there is an overall emphasis on countering FUDs and increasing trust and confidence.
+FUDs are often caused by a lack of information or clearly defined paths.
 This heuristic is about just that.

 The Steps of Heuristic Evaluation

-Like any other usability testing, when conducting heuristic evaluations, you need to begin with a clear goal in mind, even if what you will discover is ultimately unexpected.
-With your goal in mind, you can follow two-step or three-step methodologies to conduct your website evaluation.
+Like any other usability testing, when conducting heuristic evaluations, you must begin with a clear goal, even if what you will discover is ultimately unexpected.
+With your goal in mind, you can follow two- or three-step methodologies to evaluate your website.

 Based on the method explained in the nngroup article, heuristic evaluation is basically conducted through two main stages:

 • 1.
-Inspection vs the 10 Heuristics: this phase revolves around each expert inspecting the website independently, going through the different elements of the website and comparing them against a list of recognized usability principles, the 10 heuristics.
-At the inspection stage, the heuristics are set into three categories based on their function: understanding, action, feedback.
+Inspection vs. the 10 Heuristics: this phase revolves around each expert inspecting the website independently, going through the different elements of the website, and comparing them against a list of recognized usability principles, the 10 heuristics.
+At the inspection stage, the heuristics are set into three categories based on their function: understanding, action, and feedback.

 • 2.
 Problem aggregation: During this stage, the experts aggregate all the findings and start comparing and putting all the information into reports, or experts can verbalize their thoughts into comments to an observer as they go through the website.